 The laboratory periods that accompany this course are considered to be essential to meeting the course objectives.
 Laboratory attendance is mandatory.
 You must treat this laboratory time as you would treat any work experience position.
-Failure to attend will result in a FAIL grade in the course.
+Failure to attend and perform your duties will result in a FAIL grade in the course.
 Attendance will be taken.
-The students who applied for and were approved for an exemption will be required to complete an assignment available on UMLearn.
-(Lab project)